 OK, this is where the nerd in me really gets excited.

 If you don’t already know that having a budget is the first step to financial success, well now you do.
 Seriously, you really do need a budget.

 So whether you use a great software like YNAB or you just write everything down on a piece of paper and track your spending manually, please know that you must have a budget if you want to achieve any level of financial freedom.

 The budget is a great tool for identifying how you are spending your money.
 However, the real power in budgeting is the ability to plan ahead and change your behavior to achieve financial goals.

 I want you to read the following four principles for sound money management and think about how important they are for success in personal finance…and marriage.

 Pretty killer financial principles, right?
 Well, the best part is that they…

 Do you want to know why I’m so excited about You Need A Budget?
 It’s because these Four Rules are built right into the software!

-I encourage you to head over and read more on the You Need A Budget website, but here’s a quick overview of why these “rules” matter and how powerful they really are:
+I encourage you to head over and read more on the You Need A Budget website (save $6 when you use that link!), but here’s a quick overview of why these “rules” matter and how powerful they really are:

 1. As you start using YNAB, the software will literally guide you to help you get ahead by a month (so you use May’s paychecks to pay June‘s expenses, for example).